Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Unsupervised Neural Machine Translation

 \textbf{Notations}.
 We denote $S$ and $T$ as a source and a target monolingual language datasets. $x$ and $y$ represent the source and the target sentences from $S$ and $T$.
 We assume the NMT model is parameterized by $\theta$.
 We also denote $M_{\text{s}\rightarrow\text{s}}$ and $M_{\text{t}\rightarrow\text{t}}$ as language models in a source and a target languages, respectively, while denoting $M_{\text{s}\rightarrow\text{t}}$ and $M_{\text{t}\rightarrow\text{s}}$ as the machine translation models from the source to the target language, and vice versa.

 \textbf{Initialization}.
-A recent UNMT model~\cite{lample2018phrase} uses a shared encoder and decoder for the source and the target language.
-This architecture allows the model to align semantic information between the source and target languages.
+A recent UNMT model~\cite{lample2018phrase} is based on a shared encoder and decoder architecture for the source and the target language.
 Due to the shared encoder and decoder for each language, initializing the model parameters of the shared encoder and decoder is an important step for competitive performances~\cite{conneau2017word,lample2017unsupervised,artetxe2017unsupervised,yang2018unsupervised}. \citet{conneau2019cross} propose the XLM (cross-lingual language model) to initialize parameters, showing the significantly improved performances for UNMT.
 Among various initialization methods, we leverage the XLM as our initialization method.

 \textbf{Language modeling}.
 We use a denoising auto-encoder~\cite{vincent2008extracting} to train the UNMT model, reconstructing an original sentence from a noisy one in a given language.
 The objective function is defined as follows: